- Tier: Tier 1: Positive mental health promotion

 Implementation considerations

-• Target population: The program is designed for students in years 11 and 12.
+- Target population: The program is designed for secondary school staff who support students in Years 11 and 12.

 Cost